Tai-Rocha/Tai-Rocha/README.md

-### Hi there I'm Tainá, a biologist interested in patterns of biodiversity distribution in time and space.
-Also interested in Open science and good workflows to make science👋
+### Hi there I'm Tainá,
+A brazilian researcher interested in patterns of biodiversity distribution in time and space, focusing on the impacts of global change (climate change and land-use and land-cover change).
+I like Open science and good workflows to make science 👋

 <!--
 **Tai-Rocha/Tai-Rocha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.